Laws of black hole thermodynamics in semiclassical gravity: Discussion

-The form of expressing the first law of thermodynamics in the presence of a semiclassical, stationary black hole allows the existence of processes that convert ordinary entropy from the exterior of the black hole to its Noether Charge.
-An obvious example of such a process is the evaporation of black holes, as it emits thermal radiation and loses mass, its Noether-charge entropy decreases while the von Neumann entropy of the radiating fields increases.
-A crucial hypothesis in deriving (\ref{main}) was that $\rho_0$ is thermal with respect to the Killing parameter, but a similar situation already happens in the ordinary first law of thermodynamics, when one expresses heat exchanged to or off the system in terms of its temperature, which is only defined in very special cases.
-In this sense, equation (\ref{main2}) can be thought as the first law of thermodynamics written in terms of the heat exchanged rather than in terms of variations in entropy, and remains valid for all physically meaningful states.
+The form of expressing the first and second laws of thermodynamics in the presence of a semiclassical black hole allows the existence of processes that convert ordinary entropy from the exterior of the black hole to its Noether Charge.
+A prominent example of such a process is the evaporation of black holes, as it emits thermal radiation and loses mass, its Noether-charge entropy decreases while the von Neumann entropy of the radiating fields increases.
+A crucial hypothesis in deriving eq. (\ref{main}) was that $\rho_0$ is thermal with respect to the Killing parameter (Hartle-Hawking state), but a similar situation already happens in the ordinary first law of thermodynamics, when one expresses heat exchanged to or off the system in terms of its temperature, which is only defined in very special cases.
+In this sense, equation (\ref{main2}) can be thought of as the first law of thermodynamics written in terms of the heat exchanged rather than in terms of variations in entropy, and remains valid for all physically meaningful states.

 The assumption of ``piecewise stationarity'' plays the role of the quasi-steady assumption in the ordinary second law of thermodynamics.
 In ordinary thermodynamics transitions between different thermodynamic states are thought to be approximated by a succession of equilibrium states.
-The thermodynamic notion of entropy defined in terms of the amount of heat exchanged is only defined under these conditions, similarly to the notion of the black hole entropy as Noether charge.
+The thermodynamic notion of entropy written in terms of the amount of heat exchanged is only defined under these conditions.
+Similarly, the notion of the black hole entropy as Noether charge only works under certain approximations, when one can think of the geometry evolving from one stationary state to another, remaining in each stationary stage long enough so that the event horizon can be approximated by a Killing horizon, as discussed above.
+This approximation is believed to get better the slower the evolution of the geometry.

-A version of the third law also seems to survive in known thought experiments in the semiclassical black hole physics framework.
-This topic is under current investigation.

-The emergence of the laws from the rules of semiclassical gravity points towards the interpretation of black hole's entropy.
-Particularly the fact that the GSL (\ref{gsl}) is in fact \emph{saturated} when the state of the matter is in equilibrium strongly supports the origin of black hole entropy being the amount of information inaccessible to its exterior apart from a constant.